mfrmn/mfrmn.github.io/research/index.md

 ## Papers under review / working papers

-[2] Scale, Scope and Hospital Productivity: An Empirical Study of Volume Spillovers Across Hospital Services, with Nicos Savva and Stefan Scholtes.
+[2] Economies of Scale and Scope in Hospitals: An Empirical Study of Volume Spillovers Across Hospital Services, with Nicos Savva and Stefan Scholtes.
 Under revision for *Management Science* (following reject with invitation to resubmit). ([link](/scale-scope-hospital-productivity))

 [3] Risk Aversion in Gatekeeping Systems: An Empirical Study of Referral Errors in the Emergency Department, with Stefan Scholtes.
 In preparation for submission to *Management Science*.